johnbillion/wp-crontrol/CONTRIBUTING.md

 	composer test:phpstan

-To run just the functional tests:
+To run just the acceptance tests:

-	composer test:ft
+	composer test:acceptance

 To stop the Docker containers: